gllmflndn/whisper.m/README.md

 make
 ```

-The Accelerate framework will be used on macOS.
+The Accelerate and Metal frameworks will be used on macOS.
 On Windows, use [MSYS2](https://www.msys2.org/) and [MinGW-w64](https://www.mingw-w64.org/), see [MATLAB Support](https://uk.mathworks.com/matlabcentral/fileexchange/52848-matlab-support-for-mingw-w64-c-c-compiler).

 ### GNU Octave